Anders Behring Breivik: Political activity and attempts at correspondence

 As of 2012, Breivik had written to, among others, Peter Mangs and Beate Zschäpe.
 In 2012, politicians protested Breivik's activities in prison, which they saw as him continuing to promote or expose his ideology and possibly encouraging further criminal acts.
 As with all convicts, his letters are vetted before sending to prevent further crimes.
 After he came to Skien Prison in 2013, five of the 300 letters that he sent had not been confiscated, he testified in court in 2016.
-By 2016, around 4,000 postal items had been sent to or from Breivik, and about 15 per cent of these (600 items) had been confiscated.
+By 2016, around 4,000 postal items had been sent to or from Breivik, and about 15% of these (600 items) had been confiscated.

 Complaints about prison conditions

 In November 2012, Breivik wrote a 27-page letter of complaints to the prison authorities, talking about the security restrictions he was being held under, claiming that the prison director personally wanted to punish him.
-In 2014 Breivik threatened to starve himself were his latest list of demands refused; these included "access to a sofa and a bigger gym" and better video games.
+In 2014 Breivik threatened to starve himself were his latest list of demands refused; these included "access to a sofa and a bigger gym", and better video games.
 In September 2015, Breivik again threatened a hunger strike because of deteriorating prison conditions, but delayed in order to sue the Norwegian Government over prison conditions.

-2016 civil trial against Norwegian government
+2016 Norwegian government civil trial

 Breivik sued the government of Norway; the civil trial was held in March 2016.
 He appealed the ruling against him but lost on all counts, and the supreme court refused to hear the case.

 Breivik sued the government over his solitary confinement, and his general conditions of imprisonment, including a claim of an excessive use of handcuffs, frequent strip searches and searches of his cell, including at night.

 At the start of the trial, Breivik gave a Nazi salute.
 In his testimony, Breivik claimed prison conditions and isolation damaged his health.

 The government attorney said "the government's primary task is to protect its citizens.
 To let a convicted terrorist establish a network is dangerous".

 On 20 April 2016, the District Court's verdict said that the conditions of Breivik's imprisonment breached Article 3 of the European Convention on Human Rights, but that Article 8 of the Convention had not been violated—confiscation of letters had been justified.

 The verdict in the appeal case handed down in March 2017 stated that the conditions of his imprisonment did not violate Breivik's rights, and all recommendations were voided.
 In 2017, Norway's Supreme Court decided not to hear the case.